Today’s guest post is an interview with the wonderful Kyle Robertson, author of the Camp Ferguson series.

 Since I’ve self-published both of my first two books (and probably will do more), I’m not going to lie to you: self-publishing is hard.

-I mean, the process itself is pretty easy, but afterward promoting yourself on your own and making any money off it is very difficult unless you get really lucky.
+I mean, the process itself is pretty easy, but afterwards promoting yourself on your own and making any money off it is very difficult unless you get really lucky.

 Since you’re relying on your own connections for editing as well, you have to have a circle of people who are really competent and whose advice you trust.
 That said, I have so far had a great experience with self-publishing.